ipspace/blog/content/posts/2025/04/api-data-model-contract.md

 [^DG]: Trying to downgrade the software after saving the device configuration with the new software release is an entirely different ballgame.

-Even assuming one cannot avoid breaking changes, there's a clean solution to all of the above: [API versioning](https://www.postman.com/api-platform/api-versioning/).
+Even assuming one cannot avoid breaking changes, there's a clean solution to all of the above: [API](https://www.postman.com/api-platform/api-versioning/) or data model versioning.
 The simplest solution would be to ask the customers to include the target software version in every configuration request and do the necessary translations behind the scenes.
 Why do you think Cisco IOS configuration starts with the **version** command?

 ### What Could We Do?